Factorized Fusion Shrinkage for Dynamic Relational Data: Methodology

 We operate in a Bayesian framework and adopt a continuous shrinkage framework to shrink towards the fusion structure in \eqref{eq:fusion}.
 Specifically, we propose a factorized fusion shrinkage (FFS) prior, which employs \textit{group-wise} global-local shrinkage priors to model the transition of the latent factors:

-independently for $i \in [n_m],\,m \in [M]$.
-Observe that under the FFS prior, $D\+u^{(m)}_{i(t+1)} \mid \+u^{(m)}_{it} \sim \m N( \+0_d,\lambda^{(m)2}_{it}\tau_i^{(m)2}\mb I_d)$, i.e., the latent factor transitions are conditionally mean zero Gaussian vectors with conditional variance given by $\lambda^{(m)2}_{it}\tau_i^{(m)2}$.
-The FFS prior adopts a {\em group-wise} global-local parameterization for the transition variances, which \textit{simultaneously} shrinks all the $d$ components of $D\+u^{(m)}_{i(t+1)}$ to zero, as they all share the same local scale $\lambda^{(m)}_{it}$ from the prior.
-We place independent half-Cauchy priors \citep{carvalho2009handling} on the local transition scales, $ \lambda^{(m)}_{it} \overset{ind.}\sim \mbox{Ca}^+(0,1)$, and the global prior $g$ is chosen to ensure that it places sufficient mass around zero.
-This structure ensures strong shrinkage of the entire vector $D\+u^{(m)}_{i(t+1)}$ towards the origin, while at the same time, the Cauchy tails allow $D\+u^{(m)}_{i(t+1)}$ to have large magnitude when warranted, allowing the prior to capture sharp changes.
+The proposed priors for both $\+u_{it}$ and $\+v_{jt}$ are similarly structured, so let's take $\+u_{it}$ as an example to discuss.
+Observe that under the FFS prior, $D\+u_{i(t+1)} \mid \+u_{it} \sim \m N( \+0_d,\lambda^{(u)2}_{it}\tau_i^{(u)2}\mb I_d)$, i.e., the latent factor transitions are conditionally mean zero Gaussian vectors with conditional variance given by $\lambda^{(u)2}_{it}\tau_i^{(u)2}$.
+The FFS prior adopts a {\em group-wise} global-local parameterization for the transition variances, which simultaneously shrinks all the $d$ components of $D\+u_{i(t+1)}$ to zero, as they all share the same local scale $\lambda^{(u)}_{it}$ from the prior.
+We place independent half-Cauchy priors \citep{carvalho2009handling} on the local transition scales, $ \lambda^{(u)}_{it} \overset{ind.}\sim \mbox{Ca}^+(0,1)$, and the global prior $g$ is chosen to ensure that it places sufficient mass around zero.
+This structure ensures strong shrinkage of the entire vector $D\+u_{i(t+1)}$ towards the origin, while at the same time, the Cauchy tails allow $D\+u_{i(t+1)}$ to have large magnitude when warranted, allowing the prior to capture sharp changes.
 For example, the global military alliance networks among nations in the last two centuries, analyzed in Section~\ref{sec:formal_alliance}, underwent dramatic changes in the late 1940s due to the end of World War II, which the proposed prior adequately captures.
-Finally, the prior specification is completed by letting $\+u^{(m)}_{i1} \sim \m N(\+0,\sigma^{(m)2}_{0i}\mb I_d)$, with $ \sigma^{(m)2}_{0i} \sim \mbox{IG}(a_{\sigma_0},b_{\sigma_0})$ for the first time point $t=1$, independently for each $i$ and $m$.
-We assume the latent dimension $d$ is fixed across time.
-Given the strong shrinkage employed, over-specifying the number of factors should not lead to a substantial loss in estimation.
-We also note that at the cost of additional computational burden, more elaborate modeling of the local scales is possible that allows automatic factor selection, e.g., as in \cite{bhattacharya2011sparse}.
+Finally, the prior specification is completed by letting $\+u_{i1} \sim \m N(\+0,\sigma^{(u)2}_{0i}\mb I_d)$, with $ \sigma^{(u)2}_{0i} \sim \mbox{IG}(a_{\sigma_0},b_{\sigma_0})$ for the first time point $t=1$, independently for each $i$.
+The same structure is also introduced on the set of vectors of $\{\+v_{jt}\}_{j\in [p],t\in [T]}$.
+We assume the latent dimension $d$ is fixed across time. {Given the strong shrinkage employed, over-specifying the number of factors should not lead to a substantial loss in estimation.
+We also note that at the cost of additional computational burden, more elaborate modeling of the local scales is possible that allows automatic factor selection (e.g., \cite{bhattacharya2011sparse,legramanti2020bayesian,schiavon2022generalized,fruhwirth2023generalized}).}